felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

 -Makeblock color sensor
 -up to 150g of passive enhancement(s)

-We add the camera on port 6 for now and copy the library from the hidden apllication folder from the[Makeblock App](https://www.makeblock.com/software/) for PC/Mac.
+We add the camera on port 6 for now and copy the library from the hidden apllication folder from the [Makeblock App](https://www.makeblock.com/software/)  for PC/Mac.
 You have to add the Camera library to where you install the normal libraries.
 This library allows you to use the camera with the mbot.